allyourcodebase/.github/profile/README.md

 If you decide to do so, please let us know by opening an Issue so that we can archive our repo and point people to your upstream.
-Feel also free to use our repos' Issues section to ask questions about how to integrate everything correctly in your project (say, because we didn't implement a secondary build step for example).
+Feel also free to use our repos' Issues section to ask questions about how to integrate everything correctly in your project (say, maybe because we didn't implement a secondary build step for example).

 One last thing to note: for us to be able to archive our repository, your integration of our `build.zig` must not add more sytem dependencies than our version.
 So, for example,